 Roll forming is a metal fabrication process that involves the bending of metal strips to create a certain shape or design.
 It's one of the most simple and easy-to-understand metal forming processes there is; however, there are several components that go along with it.

 Once you learn about these components and the role they play in the metal fabrication process, you'll understand exactly how your roll formed part is made.

-How Your Roll Formed Part Is Made: Roll Forming Metal Fabrication
+How Your Roll Formed Part Is Made: Metal Fabrication

-Roll forming may seem like magic at first glance: you insert a coil of metal in one end, and a finished part pops out the other.
-What happens in the middle?
-Let’s dispel the mystery of this metal fabrication process.
+Roll forming may seem like magic at first glance: You insert a coil of metal in one end, and a finished part pops out the other.
+But exactly what happens in the process to make that happen?

-Roll forming starts with entry end equipment.
-This equipment prepares the metal coils for roll forming.
+Roll forming starts with equipment that prepares the metal coils for bending.
 As the coils have been tightly wound for some time, minor correction is needed to remove coil set.
 Coil set is the tendency of the metal to stay coiled, plus a bit of material distortion.

 2. Strip Accumulators and Slack Loops